deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Ah, come on dude," Lewis said.
 "There's a difference between that and bein' a horndog.
 You don't just check her out, you full-blown stare and it's not fair on your girlfriend."

 "Okay, okay!"
 Julian put up his hands defensively.
-"Just…"
+"Just..."

 "Nobody's in control of their lust, Lewis," Amir opined.
 "Not really."

 "D'you mind not calling it *'lust*'?"
 Julian asked, irritated.
-"That makes it sound so…"
+"That makes it sound so..."

 "That's what it is, though.
 Infatuation, if you prefer.
 And Lewis is right, it's not fair on either of them."